 As discussed in Section 6.1.1, the northern long-eared bat was added to the list of federally threatened species in 2015.
 BNL began planning for the eventual listing and put in place actions to minimize the likelihood of impacting this species.
-The two most likely activities that could impact this bat are building demolition and prescribed fires.
+The two most likely activities that could impact this bat on the BNL site are building demolitions and prescribed fires.
 Inspections for the presence of bats are conducted in multiple ways prior to a building demolition.
 During spring, summer, and fall, ultrasonic acoustic monitoring is conducted around buildings scheduled for demolition to determine if there is bat activity.
 Regardless of the outcome of acoustic monitoring, a final internal inspection of the buildings is conducted approximately 24 hours prior to demolition to verify the absence of bats.
-For growing season prescribed fire, acoustic monitoring is done within the burn unit to determine if there is bat activity.
-If positive results are acquired, surveys of the entire burn unit are completed to identify potential roost trees and appropriate protections are put into place to ensure that bats are not impacted by fire.
-In 2017, only one building was demolished, and there was no impact to bats.
-Surveys ahead of prescribed fires in 2017 identified no roost trees
+For growing season prescribed fire, acoustic monitoring may be done within the burn unit to determine if there is bat activity.
+If positive results occur, surveys of the entire burn unit are completed to identify potential roost trees and appropriate protections are put into place to ensure that bats are not impacted by fire.
+In 2018, only one building was demolished, and there was no impact to bats.
+Surveys ahead of the single prescribed fire in 2018 identified no roost trees.